bacpop/beebop/README.md

 ```

-If you run the application for the first time (or for the first time after running in docker), you need to replace the
+If you run the application for the first time in development you need to add the secrets into `env.development`.
+Run the following command to decrypt the secrets:
-secrets in the config file in `app/server/src/resources` first.

 Login to the vault:
 ```
 export VAULT_ADDR=https://vault.dide.ic.ac.uk:8200